melwynt/sunnyside-agency-landing-page/README.md

 ## Troubleshooting

-If you get a `404` error, try to run delete the cache first by entering:

 ![](./404.png)

+If you get a `404` error, try to delete the cache first by running this command:

 ```
 rm -rf .parcel-cache